ecmwf/climetlab/docs/contributing/datasets.rst

-.. _datasets:
+.. _datasets-plugins:

 Datasets plugins
 ================

 A :ref:`Dataset <datasets>` is a Python class that provide a curated set of data with specific helper functions.
 CliMetLab has build-in example datasets for demo purposes.
 See usage details in :doc:`Dataset (User guide) <../guide/datasets>` and implementation in :doc:`Dataset (Dev guide) <../developer/datasets>`.
 Dataset are added with pip plugin or yaml files.